eanderson-ei/mi2-dashboard/README.md

 **notebooks/**

 * exploratory notebooks for data processing.
 All `read-*` notebooks are replicated as scripts in `scripts/`.
-* exploratory notebooks for charts with plotly.
+* exploratory notebooks for charts with Plotly.
+Use Jupyter Notebook (not Lab) to view Plotly charts in browser.

 **scripts/**